-Awarding Institution/Body University of Worcester
+1. Awarding Institution/Body University of Worcester

 2. Teaching Institution Heart of Worcestershire College and the

-Chartered Institute of Payroll
+Chartered Institute of Payroll Professionals

-Professionals

 3. Programme accredited by N/A

 4. Final Award FdA

 5. Programme Title FdA Pensions Administration and

 Management

-6. Pathways available There are no pathways available on this
+6. Pathways available There are no pathways available on this programme.

-programme.

-Progression is available to the BA (Hons)
+Progression is available to the BA (Hons) in

-in Applied Business and Management
+Applied Business and Management (Pensions)

-(Pensions) at the University of Derby.
+at the University of Derby.
+Applications are

-Applications are made through the CIPP.
+made through the CIPP.

 7. Mode and/or site of delivery At regional centres throughout the UK

-8. Mode of attendance Part time, predominately distance
+8. Mode of attendance Part time, predominately distance learning

-learning

 9. UCAS Code N/A

-10. Subject/Professional Benchmark QAA subject benchmark statement:
+10. Subject/Professional Benchmark QAA subject benchmark statement: General

-Statement General Business and Management,
+Statement Business and Management, 2007

-2007

-Foundation Degree Qualification
+Foundation Degree Qualification Benchmark,

-Benchmark, 2010
+11. Data of Brogramma Spacification 2010

 11. Date of Programme Specification June 2013; August and October 2014 -

-Preparation/Revision amendment to regulations; January 2015

-- RPL Amendment.
+Preparation/Revision amendment to regulations; January 2015 - RPL Amendment.

-November 2016 - Change to College
+November 2016 - Change to College name

-name and RPL amendment
+and RPL amendment.

+August 2017 - AQU and IQC amendments

+January 2018 - amendment to variation to

+regulations for consistency.

+5 - - - - - - - - - -